• Home

 All Rights Reserved

-The age well-meaning but totally misinformed adults forced chronic undereating (dieting) on this child.
+The age well-meaning but totally misinformed adults forced dieting on me in order for me to lose weight.

 The Complications of Chronic and Sustained Undereating